DavidFaget/off-nutrition-extraction/README.md

 - Add config.yaml
 - Include functions to test each part separately
 - Train and develop a specific OCR model for our task.
 This includes preprocessing (cropping) the raw image with a ML model specifically trained for detecting nutritional table edges.
+- Enhance the text processing after obtaining the raw OCR text.
 - Our current solution requires 2 steps.
-We could modify the inference script to automatically perform text extraction from raw images (by calling text_processing) and model inference.
+We could modify the inference script to automatically perform inference from raw images (by calling text_processing).